awsdocs/aws-cost-management-user-guide/doc_source/cost-alloc-tags.md

 At the end of the billing cycle, the total charges \(tagged and untagged\) on the billing report with cost allocation tags reconciles with the total charges on your [https://console.aws.amazon.com/billing/home#/bill](https://console.aws.amazon.com/billing/home#/bill) page total and other billing reports for the same period\.

 You can also use tags to filter views in Cost Explorer\.
-For more information about Cost Explorer, see [Analyzing your costs with Cost Explorer](ce-what-is.md)\.
+For more information about Cost Explorer, see [Analyzing your costs with AWS Cost Explorer](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-what-is.html) \.

  For more information about activating the AWS generated tags, see [Activating the AWS\-Generated Cost Allocation Tags](activate-built-in-tags.md)\.
 For more information about applying and activating user\-defined tags, see [User\-Defined Cost Allocation Tags](custom-tags.md)\.
 All tags can take up to 24 hours to appear in the Billing and Cost Management console\.